ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/what-are-data-subscriptions.dotnet.markdown

 {INFO: Failover}
 When the responsible node handling the subscription is down, the subscription task can be manually reassigned to another node in the cluster.
-With the Enterprise license the cluster will automatically reassign the work to another node.
+With the Enterprise license, the cluster will automatically reassign the work to another node.
 {INFO/}

 * The status of the TCP connection is also used to determine the "state" of the worker process.